Reliability Pump Packing You Need

-Questions: What is Pump Packing?
+Question: What is Braided Pump Packing?

+Packing material is typically made from materials such as graphite, carbon, aramid, PTFE, or fiberglass, and can be impregnated with lubricants or other materials to improve its performance.
+Packing material is chosen based on the type of fluid being pumped, its temperature, and pressure, among other factors.
 While pump packing is a reliable sealing method, it does require regular maintenance to ensure its effectiveness.
-Over time, the packing material can wear down, lose its lubrication, and begin to leak.
+Over time, the packing material can wear down, lose its lubrication, and begin to leak at an increasing rate.
 As a result, periodic adjustments and replacements may be necessary to maintain the seal and prevent leakage.

 Advantages and Disadvantages of Packing versus a Mechanical Seal:

 • Can install without disassembly of the pump.

 • Can add rings as required without disassembly.

 • It is adjustable.

 • Typically can not create a liquid tight seal.